py-pdf/pypdf/docs/user/comparisons.rst

 PyPDF2 vs X
 ===========

-PyPDF2 is a free and open source pure-python PDF library.
+PyPDF2 is a `free <https://en.wikipedia.org/wiki/Free_software>`_ and open source pure-python PDF library capable of splitting, merging, cropping, and transforming the pages of PDF files.
+It can also add custom data, viewing options, and passwords to PDF files.
+PyPDF2 can retrieve text and metadata from PDFs as well.

 PyMuPDF and PikePDF
 -------------------